-For some teens, debt can become enough of a burden to cause them to drop out of school.
+For some teens, debt is the reason why they drop out of high school.
 In Robert Manning's book, he estimates 7 to 10 percent of college students will drop out of school because of credit problems.
 Students buried in credit debt don't see any other way to pay off their debt and are embarrassed to admit to their parents that they can't pay it.
 Instead, they go out and get a job, work more hours than their class schedule can realistically handle, and grades start to suffer.

 Training Teens to Budget

 Parents can be the most influential element to teenagers when it comes to credit card usage.
 Whether parents realize it or not, they are modeling how credit cards should be used.
 This means that a teenager who sees parents constantly splurging with credit cards and then later complaining about not being able to climb out of debt will probably assume that this is simply the way it is.
 Parents need to not only talk to their teenagers about the proper usage of credit cards, but also need to show teenagers the intricacies of credit card use.

 Parents may want to consider getting teenagers acquainted with credit usage at an early age by using one of the many pre-paid credit cards designed specifically for teenagers.
 Since the card is pre-paid by the parents there is no danger of the teenager going over the limit and incurring fees, and the parents can closely monitor how the teen uses the card.
 This can be a useful learning tool, and is much safer than handing a teenager a credit card and waiting to see what happens.
 Teaching teenagers about credit usage and budgeting is not a passive task.